BlazikeNFront/ProjectRAS--NPF/README.md

 ## LOGIC

 App is set for 2 water pumps and 2 air pumps.
 Secondary pumps are backups(if main pumps for some reason fails).
-First air pumps goes into bioreactor, thr other one should go directly into tank with animals.
+First air pumps goes into bioreactor, the other one should go directly into tank with animals.

+CritTemp variable is temperature number , above it second air pump (direct tank air pumping) will initialize

-Default protocol [normal Level - temperature beneath critTemp variable] - STATE -all pumps controllers on 0 state) initialize primary pumps ( 1 water and  1 air).
+Default protocol [normal Level - temperature beneath critTemp variable] - STATE -all pumps controllers on 0 state) initialize primary pumps ( first water pump and  1 air pump).

 Incorrect water level on water pump 1, temperature beneath critTemp - stop first water pump - init second water pump, send SMS message about malfunction;